Besides the Visual analytics page, the platform provides additional dedicated pages for specific spatio-temporal analytics.

 Let’s apply a filter to the data to look at Tankers and compare the change in the last week with the week before:

-• Click on the number 2 to compare two time periods and select Last Week vs Week Before
+• Click on 2 PERIODS to compare two time periods and select Last Week vs Week Before

 • On the DATA FILTERS panel:

-• Select Property in the first drop-down box
+• Next to Filter by, select Property in the first drop-down box (this is the default)

-• Select Ship Type in the second drop-down box
+• Next to Filter by, select Ship Type in the second drop-down box

-• Select Tanker, all ships of this type as the value in the final auto-complete field
+• Next to Filter value, select Tanker, all ships of this type as the value in the final auto-complete field

 • Click on INCLUDE to set the filter